pairing4good/gildedrose/readme.md

 The Gilded Rose kata provides an example of the kind of code we often find in [legacy](https://en.wikipedia.org/wiki/Legacy_code#Modern_interpretations) codebases.
-The repo provides a step-by-step approach to restructuring, testing and [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) this code.
+The repo provides a step-by-step approach to characterization testing and [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) this code.

 > "Michael Feathers introduced a definition of legacy code as code without tests"